Camping in the Parks

 In response to the COVID-19 public health emergency, special conditions will be in place to ensure the safety of staff and visitors.
 Changes to campground procedures are outlined below.
 All camping rules still apply.

 Camping reservations are required and can be made for the same day of your arrival or up to 11 months in advance of your planned date of occupancy.
 Campers must make a reservation before setting up on any site.

 Reserve a campsite online or by calling 1-888-947-2757.

-Camping reservations are required through Oct.
-31. Beginning Nov.
-1 and continuing through winter, some parks and forests may have campsites that are available only on a first-come, first-served basis.
-Check with the property office for availability of these sites.
+During winter, some parks and forests may have campsites that are available only on a first-come, first-served basis.
+Check with the property office for the availability of these sites.
 Reservations will still be required on certain campsites.
 For more information, see: winter camping.

 Campers should proceed directly to their reserved campsite after the designated check-in time of 3 p.m.
 Campers will be automatically checked-in through their reservation.
 All occupancy rules still apply.

 DNR staff may periodically stop by campsites to verify check-in.
 Campers should keep a copy of their reservation on hand or available on a mobile device for staff to verify the reservation.